-In this analysis of the geopolitical landscape of the North Carolina State using the 2020 Census data, we provide two different summary plots derived from two different distributions on redistricting plans.
-The two distribution differ in that one values the preservation of municipalities and the second, all things being equal, is agnostic to the preservation of municipalities.
-Both distributions favor plans with compact districts.
-The details of the distributions are given in the accompanying document "Methods used in the Analysis of 2020 North Carolina State Legislative Redistricting Landscape."
+In this analysis of the geopolitical landscape of the North Carolina State using the 2020 Census data, we provide a summary plot derived from a distribution on redistricting plans.
+The distribution favors plans with compact districts and keeps counties intact.
+The details of the distributions are given in the accompanying document "Methods used to Analyze 2020 North Carolina State Congressional Redistricting Landscape."